 Eco-Friendly Solvents

 With increasing environmental awareness, there is a growing trend toward using eco-friendly solvents for stain removal.
-Some newer products make use of plant-based or biodegradable solvents that are less harmful to the environment and safer for use on delicate fabrics.
+Some newer products use plant-based or biodegradable solvents that are less harmful to the environment and safer for use on delicate fabrics.
 These products often contain citrus-based or enzyme-based formulas that can effectively dissolve super glue without the harsh effects of traditional solvents.

 Advanced Debonders